pamplonafala/Snake/README.md

 Classic Snake game

 ### How to play
-Click the screen and use arrow keys to move
+Click the screen and use arrow keys to move.
 Eat untill full to go to the next level!

 ## Code